-Trademark Registration in the Gulf Cooperation Council countries
+Trademark Registration in Gulf Cooperation Council (GCC) Countries

 The Gulf Cooperation Council, commonly referred to as the GCC, is an organization formed by the countries of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

-The GCC is taking important steps in improving provisions in the trademark laws of each of its member countries to allow trademarks matters to be handled more efficiently and uniformly in all countries that compose the GCC.
+The GCC is taking important steps in improving provisions in the trademark laws of each of its member countries to allow trademarks matters to be handled more efficiently and uniformly in all countries that compose the Gulf Cooperation Council.

 What can be registered as a trademark in GCC member countries